 Kate Lorig (1993) one of the leading researchers in this area adds that self-management is also about enabling:

-'participants to make informed choices, to adapt new perspectives and generic skills that can be applied to new problems as they arise, to practise new health behaviours, and to maintain or regain emotional stability.'
+'participants to make informed choices, to adapt new perspectives and generic skills that can be applied to new problems as they arise, to practise new health behaviours, and to maintain or regain emotional stability.' back to top

 The following characteristics could therefore be seen to summarise a 'good' self-manager and are an important part of the Flinders Program™ known as the seven Principles of Self-Management.